arthurfiorette/place/posts/the-cost-of-return-await.md

 ## That's It!

-I hope you've learned something new from this article.
+I hope you learned something new and can use it in your future to improve your code.
 See you next time!

-Also, it's the first time I've written something in English.
-Please [DM](https://arthur.place/r/twitter) me if you find any errors.